yungsters/node-somfy-synergy/README.md

 ## Composite Targeting

-The `SomfySynergyPlatform` class exposes an interface similar to `SomfySynergy`.
+The `SomfySynergy.Platform` class exposes an interface similar to `SomfySynergy`.
 Unlike `SomfySynergy`, this class will efficiently batch requests into "composite targets".

 For example, suppose you have three Somfy myLink targets: